Gävle Municipality

 Geographically the municipality is situated north of the mouth of the river Dalälven and is the southernmost municipality of the historical land of Norrland.

 The present municipality was created in 1971, when the City of Gävle was amalgamated with four surrounding rural municipalities.
 All of them were original entities, instituted as municipalities by the local government acts of 1862.
 The area had not been affected by the national subdivision reform in 1952.

 Geography

 Gävle is situated by the Baltic Sea near the mouth of the river Dalälven.
 At 60 degrees north and 17 degrees east, Gävle has the same latitude as Helsinki and the same longitude as Vienna and Cape Town.

-Gävle has a similar climate to the rest of central Sweden with an average temperature of -5 C in January and 17 C in July.
+Gävle has a similar continental climate to the rest of central Sweden with an average temperature of -5 C in January and 17 C in July.
 Yearly rainfall is around 600 mm.